jembi/api-config-importer/README.md

-SERVICE_API_PORT  --> The port the service listens on from within the docker swarm (not the routed port) SSL               --> Set to true for a service running in secure (`https`) mode, and false otherwise API_PATH          --> The API endpoint the targeted API uses to import configs BODY_DATA_FORMAT  --> Currently supported options = `multipart/form-data`, `JSON`.
+SERVICE_API_PORT  --> The port the service listens on from within the docker swarm (not the routed port) SSL               --> Set to true for a service running in secure (`https`) mode, and false otherwise API_PATH          --> The API endpoint the targeted API uses to import configs MIME_TYPE  --> Currently supported options = `multipart/form-data`, `application/json`.
 Specify this field based on the request body data format

 The config importer depends on files placed in the config raft to attach as part of the request body.
 So, remember to specify your configs in the compose file.